lingchingteng/perp-arbitrageur/README.md

 Since Perpetual Protocol runs on xDai, you can use this bot entirely without paying gas fees on Ethereum.
 Gas fees on xDai are very low (1 Gwei).

+⚠️ **Note** ⚠️ You may need to run an xDai node to operate this bot.
+Public nodes are not currently reliable for websocket applications.

 Comments or questions?
 Come to the #⛏coding-chat channel on our Discord: https://discord.gg/mYKKRTn

 Want to report bugs or submit updates?
 Issues and PRs are welcome!